|Disparition with time of iodine-131and Caesium-137|

-This graph shows the evolution of the activity of the two main radioactive atoms dispersed during the Chernobyl accident, iodine-131 and cesium-137.
+This graph shows the evolution of the activity of the two main radioactive atoms dispersed during the Chernobyl accident, iodine-131 and caesium-137.
 One sees the effect of their very different periods (half-lives).
-Because of its short period of 8 days, iodine has been very active and has prevailed in the early days, but disappeared after 3 months.
-Cesium is less active because of its 30 years period but has still barely declined since the accident.
+Because of its short 8 days half-life, iodine has been very active and has prevailed in the early days, but disappeared after 3 months.
+Caesium was less active because of its 30 years half-life but has declined only of 50% 30 years after the accident.
 (Note: logarithmic scales are required to represent the very large variations of activity and the large time scale).